Directed by: Denis Villeneuve || Produced by: Basil Iwnyk, Thad Luckinbill, Trent Luckinbill, Edward McDonnell, Molly Smith

 At times I’m not sure whether a particular scene’s genius is more attributable to Villeneuve’s blocking or Deakins’ lighting and framework.
 The use of silence and music in nearly every sequence is impeccable, like a nighttime mission where del Toro’s silhouette walks down a tunnel in near total darkness, the only illumination being the navy blue sky emphasizing the dagger in his hand.
 Another great visual comes a bit earlier when several delta force operatives (along with our three leads) descend down a hill at sunset, slowly fading into blackness, as if they were treading lower into hell itself.
 Then there is perhaps my favorite shot in the whole film where del Toro places Blunt’s own sidearm to her throat, and at the same time wipes away her tears of fear and desperation with his other hand.

 And that’s all just from the movie’s final act, of which I’ve barely scratched the surface.
 A complete discussion of every sequence where luscious visuals accentuate the complicated emotional overtones of Sheridan’s story would take all damned week.
+Just know that most every sequence in the film is as composed, blocked, and tense as that described encounter.

 My only complaints about Sicario concern a short lull in the action that occurs about 2/3 through the film.
 Blunt and FBI-partner Daniel Kaluuya attempt some R&R, which allows for some brief respite from the otherwise never-ending onslaught of creepy feels; however, the final altercation that occurs at the end of this sequence has minimal impact on the main plot and doesn’t do much beyond emphasizing just how entrenched corruption and the threat of paralegal violence is on both sides of the border.
 It adds further cool intrigue, but in my opinion, it could’ve been cut.
 Kill your darlings, as they say.